-Finally, you're going to want to record all this for use as a reference going forward.
-You'll want to keep track of the character's history and update it as new and exciting things happen to them.
+Finally, you're going to want to record all the elements about your character.
+This gives you both a starting point, and a reference going forward as their story unfolds.
+You'll want to keep track of their history, and update it as they experience the world and new and exciting things happen to them.